Hemopexin family

 The hemopexin family is a family of evolutionarily related proteins.
 Hemopexin-like repeats occur in vitronectin and some matrix metalloproteinases family (matrixins).
 The HX repeats of some matrixins bind tissue inhibitor of metallopeptidases (TIMPs).

 Hemopexin (EC 3.2.1.35) is a serum glycoprotein that binds haem and transports it to the liver for breakdown and iron recovery, after which the free hemopexin returns to the circulation.
 Hemopexin prevents haem-mediated oxidative stress.
 Structurally hemopexin consists of two similar halves of approximately two hundred amino acid residues connected by a histidine-rich hinge region.
 Each half is itself formed by the repetition of a basic unit of some 35 to 45 residues.
 Hemopexin-like domains have been found in two other types of proteins, vitronectin, a cell adhesion and spreading factor found in plasma and tissues, and matrixins MMP-1, MMP-2, MMP-3, MMP-9, MMP-10, MMP-11, MMP-12, MMP-14, MMP-15 and MMP-16, members of the matrix metalloproteinase family that cleave extracellular matrix constituents.
 These zinc endopeptidases, which belong to MEROPS peptidase subfamily M10A, have a single hemopexin-like domain in their C-terminal section.
 It is suggested that the hemopexin domain facilitates binding to a variety of molecules and proteins, for example the HX repeats of some matrixins bind tissue inhibitor of metallopeptidases (TIMPs).

 Examples

-Human gene encoding proteins containing hemopexin-like repeats include:
+Human genes encoding proteins containing hemopexin-like repeats include: